jpillora/node-logbook/README.md

 ### Log to XMPP a.k.a "Jabber" (Google Talk)

-Disable console and send `stdout` `stderr` to everyone in your contact list:
+Disable console and send `stderr` to everyone in your contact list:

 ``` javascript
 require('logbook').configure({